shafayetShafee/add-code-files/README.md

 ## Usage

-The filter recognizes [Divs](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans) or code-chunk[^1] with the `include-from` attribute present.
+The filter recognizes [Divs](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans) or code-chunk with the `include-from` attribute present.
 It swaps the content of the code block with contents from a file.

 Here is how you add the filter to a quarto document,